Mark Mallory

-Mark Mallory (born April 2, 1962) is an American politician who served as the 68th Mayor of Cincinnati, Ohio.
-A member of the Democratic Party, he was the first two-term Mayor under the City's new Stronger-Mayor system, the first directly elected African-American mayor, the third African-American mayor, and the first mayor in more than 70 years who did not come from City Council.
+Mark Mallory (born April 2, 1962) is an American politician who served as the 68th mayor of Cincinnati from 2005 to 2013.
+A member of the Democratic Party, he previously represented Ohio's 9th senatorial district from 1999 to 2005, and Ohio's 31st house district from 1995 to 1998.

-Mallory works for FC Cincinnati as the Director of Community Development.
+Mallory was the first two-term mayor under the city's revised strong-mayor system, the first directly elected African American mayor, the third African American mayor, and the first mayor in more than 70 years who did not come from the Cincinnati City Council.
+Since leaving office, Mallory has worked for FC Cincinnati as its Director of Community Development.

 Early life and education

 Mallory was born and raised in West End, Cincinnati.
 He graduated from the Cincinnati Academy of Math and Science and holds a Bachelor of Science degree in Administrative Management from the University of Cincinnati.
 Mayor Mallory began his career in public service as a book shelver at the Public Library of Cincinnati and Hamilton County.
 He worked there 14 years at a variety of positions, rising to Manager of Graphic Production and Assistant to the head of public relations.